 You can try metcon at home, especially with the help of a cardio machine or weights.
 However, Hamilton cautions to be sure to use a program or hire a coach who can help tailor these workouts to your goals and fitness level.
 In-person classes with trained instructors provide the opportunity to learn proper technique and timing while making safety adjustments in real time.

 Though metcon and HIIT are sometimes used interchangeably, there are a few key differences.
 All HIIT is metcon, but not all metcon is HIIT.
 That’s because metcon incorporates both moderate- and high-intensity exercises, while HIIT is specifically high-intensity.
 In certain forms of metcon like EMOMs or AMRAPs, work to rest ratios depend on the person, whereas HIIT typically involves fixed time intervals, like 30 seconds of work followed by 30 seconds of rest.

-Metcon is a style of workout that blends cardio and strength exercises into challenging HIIT circuits, maximum-effort weight training, and more to condition your body to store and replenish energy more efficiently.
-You can use metcon to burn tons of calories and accomplish a range of fitness goals, like running faster or farther, lifting heavier weights, or building a more muscular physique.
+Metcon is a style of workout that blends cardio and strength exercises into challenging HIIT circuits, maximum-effort weight training, and more to try to condition your body to store and replenish energy more efficiently.
+You may use metcon to burn tons of calories and accomplish a range of fitness goals, like running faster or farther, lifting heavier weights, or building a more muscular physique.
 Metcon is not for beginners, though--if you’re interested in trying, ease into it with lower-intensity interval training so your body can adjust.

 Feito Y, Hoffstetter W, Serafini P, Mangine G. Changes in Body Composition, Bone Metabolism, Strength, and Skill-specific Performance Resulting From 16-weeks of HIFT.
 PLoS One.
 2018;13(6):e0198324. doi:10.1371/journal.pone.0198324